Pri1437/computer-science/data-science/intro-to-data-science/week2.md

     - Corresponding elements will have true / false based on whether the condition is met or not, here if value is greater than 5 or not.
 * **Whatever boolean mask we get is a copy of the original series / data frame**

-To be able to filter data we need to use our boolean masks over our data frame, this can be done using:
+**Applying boolean masks over our data frame, this can be done using:**
 * where function &rarr; df.where( boolean condition ) returns the filtered series / data frame
     - Ex: df.where(df['col1'] >=5)
 * indexing, overloads indexing operator ( [ boolean condition ] )